 - addition at the first hallway to the right.
-At the beginning - of the left wall is a color-coded framed sign with all eight - categories: Living, Relationships, Children's Development, - Mental Health, Illness and Wellness, Addiction & Related - Issues, Loss and Grief, Dying and Death.
+At the beginning - of the left wall is a color-coded framed sign with all eight - . categories: Living, Relationships, Children's Development, - Mental Health, Illness and Wellness, Addiction & Related - Issues, Loss and Grief, Dying and Death.
 There are many - interesting books to be borrowed, with sign-out cards. - Instructions are on the middle shelf.
-Also, you can visit the - library on the First Parish website under Pastoral Care - We are very grateful for donations of recently published - books related to the above subjects, which might be of - great help to another parishioner.
-Also, we are in great - need of CD's and DVD's, since our library consisted of - outdated audiotapes and VHS videos.
-Please leave your - donations at the office for Ursula Kristoffy - (978-369-7484).
+Also, you can visit the library on the First Parish website under Pastoral Care - Ilbrary on the First Parish website under Pastoral Care Library. - We are very grateful for donations of recently published - books related to the above subjects, which might be of - great help to another parishioner.
+Also, we are in great - need of CD's and DVD's, since our library consisted of outdated audiotapes and VHS videos.
+Please leave your donations at the office for Ursula Kristoffy - (978-369-7484).
 Many Thanks.
 Ursula Kristoffy, - Pastoral Care Advisory Council member